masikol/ribogrove-tools/README.md

-# Ribogrove paper
+# RiboGrove paper

-This repo contains the software for Ribogrove database constuction and exploration.
+This repo contains the software for RiboGrove database constuction and exploration.

-Ribogrove is a genome-based database of full-length sequences of prokaryotic 16S rRNA genes.
+RiboGrove is a genome-based database of full-length sequences of prokaryotic 16S rRNA genes.
 Sequences are derived from RefSeq database.

 ## Latest release

-(not yet) The first Ribogrove release (1.207) was constructed using scripts from this repo released under version 1.207 (as well).
-RefSeq release 207 was used for that, hence the Ribogrove release version.
+(not yet) The first RiboGrove release (1.207) was constructed using scripts from this repo released under version 1.207 (as well).
+RefSeq release 207 was used for that, hence the RiboGrove release version.

 ## Contents: